ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](noisy_trimmed_3.jpg)](noisy_trimmed_3.jpg)

-Note however that the above may need some more work to correctly handle situations where a negative offset results from the expandsion of the blurred trim bounds. as such it may be better to do in a shell script, or an API.
+Note however that the above may need some more work to correctly handle situations where a negative offset results from the expandsion of the blurred trim bounds.
+As such, it may be better to do in a shell script, or an API.

 Other methods of fuzzy trimming is using various [Morphological Methods](../morphology/#basic) to remove the unwanted parts of the image, before triming to find the bounds of the area wanted in the original image.

     FUTURE:
     Trimming images containing a background pattern tile image.

-    The simplist technique is to generate the tile pattern (with the right offset) and generate a difference image.
+    The simplest technique is to generate the tile pattern (with the right offset) and generate a difference image.
 Trim that image to get bounds and repeat the trim on the original image.